Kalschatzi/learning_platform/content/module2/3-http.md

 ## Workflow

-* Client Request: A web browser or app sends an HTTP request to a web server.
+* **Client Request**: A web browser or app sends an HTTP request to a web server.
-* Server Processing: The server processes the request, retrieves the requested resource, and generates a response.
+* **Server Processing**: The server processes the request, retrieves the requested resource, and generates a response.
-* Server Response: The server sends an HTTP response, which includes the requested data and metadata (headers, status codes).
+* **Server Response**: The server sends an HTTP response, which includes the requested data and metadata (headers, status codes).
-* Rendering: The client processes the response (e.g., a web browser renders an HTML page).
+* **Rendering**: The client processes the response (e.g., a web browser renders an HTML page).

 ## HTTP Request Structure